VW Transaxle Drain/Fill Plug Tool

 have had to deal with that 17mm socketed drain and fill plug.
 In the

-past, I have used a 17mm allen key and also old lug bolts welded to a
+past, people have used a 17mm allen key and also old lug bolts welded

-much better solution was a small adapter for a normal 3/8" drive
+A much better solution was a small adapter that let you use any 17mm

 |